TD-Addon/StandardsValidator/README.md

 As such, every dependency of the checked file must be passed as an argument.
 The last file in the list will be checked.

 `node ownership.js Morrowind.json Tribunal.json Bloodmoon.json Tamriel_Data.json TD_Addon.json file.json`

+## Warnings
+And explanation of the various messages reported by the validators can be found in [WARNINGS](./WARNINGS.md).